-We are working towards UNICEF best practice standards so that we can receive the prestigious Baby Friendly award, which is a nationally recognised mark of quality care.
+We are proud to have been awarded UNICEF's prestigious Baby Friendly award, which is a nationally recognised mark of quality care.

 Implementing the UNICEF standards for ‘infant feeding and relationship building’ is proven to increase the number of women who choose to breastfeed and enables women to feed their baby for longer.